nightwarriorftw/blackpiper/README.md

 #### 3. Setup Redis

-`RQ` uses `redis` as a meesage broker.
+`RQ` uses `redis` as a message broker.
 So, it's important to have redis installed on your system.

 In case you don't have `redis` installed on your system.
 You can follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04) to install `redis` on your system.